-Christians and Jains: Together to foster a culture of compassion and mercy for peace
+Christians and Jains: Together to foster practice of non-violence in families

 Dear Jain Friends,

 The Pontifical Council for Interreligious Dialogue sends you its warmest felicitations as you celebrate the 2615th Birth Anniversary of Tirthankar Vardhaman Mahavir on 9th April, this year.
 May this festive event bring happiness and peace in your hearts, families and communities!

 Violence, with its many and varied forms, has become a major concern in most parts of the world.
 So, we wish to share with you on this occasion a reflection on how we, both Christians and Jains, can foster non-violence in families to nurture peace in society.